Do you Lie?

 And most importantly, do you believe in Santa?

 I had suggested to my son that as he wasn’t religious, and didn’t believe in Santa, perhaps we need to cancel Christmas.
 That’s fine, he said.
 We don’t really go overboard with Christmas anyway.
 It is just another day.
-As he hates roast dinners, he doesn’t even like Christmas Dinner.
+As he hates roast dinners he doesn’t even like Christmas Dinner.
+So we do Christmas differently.
+No cards, no expensive physical gifts and food people like.
+Family time and shared experiences.
+We like it.